lordoscarr/vg-assignment/README.md

 BitConneeect is a small React app that fetches the latest 31 day averages of the Bitcoin currency value in US dollars.
 Bitconneeect is using the public [Coindesk API](https://www.coindesk.com/api).

+## Example

+You can see the app running here: [https://lordoscarr.github.io/vg-assignment](https://lordoscarr.github.io/vg-assignment)

 ## Prerequisites

 #### NPM